Wrightington, Wigan and Leigh NHS Foundation Trust: Planned Operations

 In April 2018, WWL ranked 5 out of 128 trusts when it came to planned operations and care, with 94.3% of patients waiting less than 18 weeks.
 This is above the target of 92% and well exceeds the national average of 87.5%.

 Awards

 The Health Service Journal named WWL as Provider Trust of the Year in November 2014 on the basis that their strong focus on staff engagement had helped them to reduce mortality rates while achieving a cash surplus.
 It also won the awards for Improving Environmental and Social Sustainability and Patient Safety.

 In 2015, it was named by the Health Service Journal as the second best acute trust to work for.
 At that time, it had 4,169 full-time equivalent staff and a sickness absence rate of 4.71%.
 78% of staff recommend it as a place for treatment and 77% recommended it as a place to work.

-Management

-In the financial year 2017–18, the Trust had fifteen remunerated directors, at a total cost ranging from £1.56 million to £1.63 million.